alwaysvitorious/intrinsic/docs/common-errors.md

   indicates a more attractive valuation given a constant price across periods.

 - ❌ **Calculate price-dependent metrics with non-annual data**.
-If you speculate with quarterly or semi-annual data, the values won’t reflect the company’s annual position.
+If you speculate with quarterly or semi-annual data and did not submit previous fields to calculate the TTM data, It defaults to current data, so the values won’t reflect the company’s annual position.
 For example, net profit will be for that quarter or semester, not the full year, so the score will be worse and the required price and profit higher.
 A rough approximation is to multiply/divide by 4 for quarterly and by 2 for semi-annual, but this won’t reflect seasonality and other factors.
-Prefer annual data.
+Prefer annual data or fill TTM reports.

 - ❌ **Edge cases**.
 Pay special attention if the company reports its results for the last period (quarterly or annual) in January of the following year.